EduKru/An-Optimization-Portfolio-Decision-Science/README.md

 MiniZinc:
 [par]<type>: <varname> [=<exp>];

- (par is optimional and can be omited)
+ (par is optional and can be omited)

 var 0..9: S;